whataboutpets/minimal-mistakes/_posts/ducks/2016-02-07-what-do-ducks-eat.md

 *Disclaimer*{:.underline}: the list below is by no means exhaustive. **If you're unsure** about feeding a duck a certain type of food, our best advice is to **just not do it**.

-_While doing our research, we have tried to come up with a list of lots of alternatives.
+_While doing our research, we have tried to come up with a list of alternatives.
 If you know of other food items that your duck really enjoys let us know in the comments section below._

 ## Can Ducks Eat?